Equilibrium Strategies for the N-agent Mean-Variance Investment Problem over a Random Horizon: The mean-field game (MFG)

-\item[$(2)$] if \(\Psi=1\), the MFE does not exist. \end{itemize} \end{corollary} \begin{remark} In this remark, we consider the relative performance investment problem for a continuum of agents with CARA preferences.
+where \(\Psi\) and \(\Theta\) are given in \eqref{eq:MFPsi}. \item[$(2)$] if \(\Psi=1\), the MFE does not exist. \end{itemize} \end{corollary} \begin{remark} In this remark, we consider the relative performance investment problem for a continuum of agents with CARA preferences.
 We assume that the financial market is the same as that in Subsection \ref{subsec:MF-model} except that the interest rate \(r = 0\), and the value function is given by

 in which the definition of the admissible set $\bm{\Pi}^m$ is the same as that in Subsection \ref{subsec:MF-model}.
 Then, one can show that the equilibrium investment strategy for this problem is also given by \eqref{eq:MF-01pi}.
 Thus, as the $n$-agent game scenario, we also obtain that when the risk-free interest rate $r=0$, the equilibrium investment strategy under CARA preferences is the same as that of the mean-variance problem with a state-independent risk-aversion within MFG framework. \end{remark}